 The model range includes the legendary 233 Formula (Edencraft has been reproducing the 233 for longer than anyone else in Australia), as well as the timeless six-metre Offshore and the baby battleship of the fleet – the 565.

-There’s no debating the blue-water credentials of the Offshore, with the time-honored 22-degree hull and flared bow.
+There’s no debating the blue-water credentials of the Offshore, with the time-honoured 22-degree hull and flared bow.
 The factory has made a number of changes including an extended keel-line to where the pod used to end, giving the boat 6.20m length as well as buoyancy in the rear where it’s needed for modern four-stroke engines and twin fit-ups.

 The 565 is an excellent all-rounder.
 It’s an ideal size for towing and launching with the safety and strength of Edencraft’s larger models.
 The 565 hull has a long history and excellent reputation for rough water performance.
 The hull is also recognised as one of the original outboard-powered offshore mono-hulls – and one of the best riding hulls for its size.